1. Home

 Teen CV skills example: You’ve got what it takes

-Hiring managers filling entry-level positions don’t expect you to have a long list of career-specific skills on your CV.
+Hiring managers filling entry-level positions don’t expect you to have a long list of career-specific skills on your resume.
 Mostly, what they want to know is whether you are reliable, trustworthy, can follow directions and communicate with others.
 These are the soft skills that make people good employees.

 Certainly, if you have job-specific hard skills and they relate to the position you seek, list them!
 Our skills resume sample below can help.